 South Bay Water Recycling (SBWR) has been serving Silicon Valley communities since 1993.
-In 1997, SJWC entered into a Wholesaler-Retailer Agreement with the City of San José to provide recycled water to SJWC's existing and new customers near SBWR recycling water distribution facilities.
-In accordance with the terms of this agreement, SJWC allowed SBWR to construct recycled water pipelines in its service area; SJWC would only own the recycled water meters while SBWR would own, operate, and maintain the recycled water distribution system.
-In 2010, the Wholesaler-Retailer Agreement was amended to allow SJWC to construct recycled water infrastructure that would be owned, operated, and maintained by SJWC.
-In 2012, the agreement was again amended to allow SJWC to construct additional recycled water infrastructure.
+In 1997, SJWC entered into a Wholesaler-Retailer Agreement with the City of San José to provide recycled water to SJMWS's existing and new customers near SBWR recycling water distribution facilities.
+In accordance with the terms of this agreement, SJMWS allowed SBWR to construct recycled water pipelines in its service area.
+SBWR pipelines are located beneath Ruby Avenue and Classico Avenue within the vicinity of the project.
+However, eligibility for SBWR water supplies is limited to commercial operations - the proposed residential development would not be eligible for SBWR recycled water supplies.46